wilsonmar/wilsonmar.github.io/_posts/2019-01-15-cloud-perftest.md

 ![cloud-perftest-v2-1171x587-70051](https://user-images.githubusercontent.com/300046/53289410-b0dbde00-3763-11e9-93b1-17d5c6a4b152.jpg)

-We test for several reasons using various tools.
+This video describes the current landscape of key tools, for both functional and performance testing.
+So the diagram has a lot going on.
+I'm covering this because job descriptions are now asking for skills that used to be for previously segregated jobs.
+Load testers must now know functional tools.
+Site reliability engineers who used to just monitor things now must also know how to insert synthetic loads.
+Developers are expected to know everything.
+That's the new downsizing strategy.

+Both sets of tools cover several aspects.
 One is see whether the User Interface (UI) displays what users are intended to see.
 We want to inspect and perhaps manipulate the  (Domain Object Model) which stores the state of each user's browser that Angular, React, Vue, or other UI libraries manipulate via JavaScript.
 We also need to unit test our server's API, one at a time.
 We do several types of performance testing to ensure that the infrastructure can deliver acceptable response time, absorb spikes, scale well, and not leak memory.

 The Developer Tools built into Chrome is used to identify how web driver programs know where to click and type in the UI.
 There is a different web driver for each browser.
 Each Web Driver exposes an Application Programming Interface (API) that functional testing scripts call.
 This design means that functional test scripts can be written in any language (Java, Python, C#, etc.).
 Selenium provides a framework.
 Protractor adds to Selenium the ability to interpret the Gherkin language to specify tests coded in a more recognizable natural language.